-Director & Title IX Coordinator Equal Opportunity Office (EOO) 278 Brooks Hall, Athens, Georgia 30602 706-542-7912 (ph) / 706-542-2822 (fax) ugaeoo@uga.edu
+Director & Title IX Coordinator Equal Opportunity Office (EOO) 278 Brooks Hall, Athens, Georgia 30602 706-542-7912 (ph) / 706-542-2822 (fax) ugaeoo@uga.edu All University Community members are strongly encouraged to report incidents or allegations of sexual assault within the University Community to the Equal Opportunity Office (EOO)/Title IX Coordinator.

-All University Community members are strongly encouraged to report incidents or allegations of sexual assault within the University Community to the Equal Opportunity Office/Title IX Coordinator.
 Community members who are responsible employees or in positions of authority are required to report.
-The Equal Opportunity Office/Title IX Coordinator is, in turn, responsible for investigating allegations of sexual misconduct; ensuring parties are aware of and have access to assistance and support resources; remedying, to the extent possible, the effects of the sexual misconduct; and preventing recurrence.
+The EOO/Title IX Coordinator is, in turn, responsible for investigating allegations of sexual misconduct; ensuring parties are aware of and have access to assistance and support resources; remedying, to the extent possible, the effects of the sexual misconduct; and preventing recurrence.
+These assistance and support resources are made available to the complainant and respondent before or after the filing of a complaint or where no complaint has been filed.